 Arip Asadulaev

-A principle I first encountered as a student: you begin by making work that is bad and simple; then bad and complex; then good and complex; and finally, good and simple.
-This quote is often attributed to the painter Ilya Repin.
-I’ve found this pattern shows up far beyond painting (research, engineering, writing), and I judge ideas through this prism.
+You begin by making work that is simple and bad; then complex and bad; then complex and good; and finally, simple and good This quote is often attributed to the painter Ilya Repin.
+I’ve found this pattern shows up far beyond painting, and I judge ideas through this prism.

 Quality versus Complexity: a learning loop Axes: Complexity increases to the right, Quality increases upward.
 Corners: bad & simple, bad & complex, good & complex, good & simple.
 Path: bad-simple to bad-complex to good-complex to good-simple.
-Complexity Quality bad & simple bad & complex good & complex good & simple
+Complexity Quality simple & bad complex & bad complex & good simple & good

 Working on reinforcement learning and generative models.